liamcurry/elm-ops-tooling/README.md

 ## elm_deps_sync

-Sometimes we want to sync the deps between two files, such that all the deps in one file are matched in another file
+Sometimes we want to sync the deps between two files, such that all the deps in one file are matched in another file.
+The deps in the first file will be added to the deps in the second file.
+Note that this is additive.

 Usage: